Professional Chefs Reveal What They Always Do When Cooking Chicken

 Perfect your poultry with tips from in-the-know professional chefs who work with chicken each and every day.

 “Chicken breasts are naturally not super flavorful, so be sure to liberally season your chicken,” says Samantha Eaton, personal chef and nutrition coach.
 “As a rule of thumb, use 1 teaspoon of sea salt per 1 pound of chicken, along with some other flavor-booster staples like pepper and garlic powder.”
 She adds about 1/2 teaspoon each per pound.
+Chefs wish you would stop making this cooking mistake.

 No thermometer?
 No problem